 Enclosed is a Request for Proposals (RFP).
-IIE invites qualified institutions and organizations ("Offerors") to submit a best-value proposal for the requested services.
-Under the terms of a cooperative agreement issued to IIE by the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA), IIE invites qualified U.S organizations, non-profit organizations, or universities to submit a proposal to host a Distinguished Humphrey Fellowship Program on the Rights of Indigenous Peoples, focused on the economic, social, and political rights, representation, and inclusion of indigenous people.
-This award will result in one or more Cost-reimbursement Contractor Agreements that will fall under the Hubert H. Humphrey Fellowship program.
+IIE invites qualified institutions and organizations ("applicants") to submit a best-value proposal for the requested services.
+Under the terms of a cooperative agreement issued to IIE by the U.S. Department of State's Bureau of Educational and Cultural Affairs (ECA), IIE invites qualified non-profit organizations or universities to submit a proposal to host a Distinguished Humphrey Fellowship Program on Emerging Technology Policy, OR, Combatting Illicit Drug Trafficking.
+Each topic is explained below in "Section 1.
+Background and Purpose."

-Offerors are encouraged to read this RFP in its entirety (including any and all attachments), paying specific attention to the instructions and requirements included here.
+Applicants are encouraged to read this RFP in its entirety (including any and all attachments), paying specific attention to the instructions and requirements included here.
 Issuance of this solicitation does not obligate the Institute of International Education (IIE) to award a contract, nor will IIE pay for any costs incurred in the preparation and submission of a proposal.
 The agreement resulting from this RFP will be provided to the organization whose offer most comprehensively addresses the cost, feasibility, and other factors as specified in this RFP.

 The required services are described in more detail in "Section 1: Background and Purpose."
 IIE encourages your organization to indicate its interest in this RFP by submitting a proposal according to the instructions in "Proposal Preparation Instruction."
-Proposals will be evaluated based on the "Evaluation Criteria".
+Proposals will be evaluated based on the "Evaluation Criteria."
 All proposals are due by the dates and times stated above.
 Any proposal received after the required time and date specified for receipt will not be considered.